ZuhairahZainal/flutter-retinal-app/README.md

-# 📱 Retinal Tracker — Work in Progress 🚧
+# 📱 Retinal Tracker App — SIT AI Hackathon 🚧

 **Retinal Tracker** is a personal mobile app designed to help users monitor their eye health by tracking retinal scan data over time.

-⚠️ This project is **currently under active development** — features are not complete yet.
+This project is **currently under development** — features are not complete yet for the AI Hackathon.
-We are building this as a collaborative project.

----

-## ✨ Project Goals
+## Project Goals

 - Provide older-friendly UI for tracking retinal health
 - Upload and analyze retinal scans